Target Field

 Target Field Parking Map

-If you don’t mind walking, you can often find spots in the private garages for under $10 on either of these apps.
-But with the team lots only priced at $16, there’s not much reason to go bargain hunting for a cheaper spot, unless you want to go out after the game and would prefer parking closer to the bars/restaurants.
-But if not, we’d suggest taking the Twins up on their cheap parking prices and making it easy on yourself.
-But if you are going to park in the private lots, do yourself a favor and just book a spot on an app so you don’t waste a lot of time driving around downtown looking for the “right” garage.
+If you don’t mind walking, you can often find spots in the private garages for $10 to $15 on either of these apps.
+And if your plans call for you to go to the bars or restaurants before or after the game, parking in a downtown garage might be more convenient for you than parking in the Twins’ lots.
+However, if you plan to park in the private lots, do yourself a favor and book a spot on an app so you don’t waste time driving around downtown looking for the right garage.
 From our perspective, they’re all essentially the same: pick the cheapest one that is closest to the ballpark.

 Taking a taxi/rideshare to Target Field